p-shrestha/erythroSight/Cluster/DPC-processing/README.md

 - Canada
 - Canada time series

-The python script, e.g. 'export_DPC_XY_Multiple_CC.py', processes the raw images to DPC files by traversing through the directory/file structure.
-The bash shell script, e.g. 'runDPCArchived.sh', is used to submit the job in the cluster.
-The job is submitted using commands such as 'sbatch runrunDPCArchived.sh'.
-Note that 'runDPCCanadaTimeSeries.sh' uses a job array that reads the name of the unique IDs (UIDs) from the file 'caseListTimeSeries'.
+The python script, e.g. `export_DPC_XY_Multiple_CC.py`, processes the raw images to DPC files by traversing through the directory/file structure.
+The bash shell script, e.g. `runDPCArchived.sh`, is used to submit the job in the cluster.
+The job is submitted using commands such as `sbatch runrunDPCArchived.sh`.
+Note that `runDPCCanadaTimeSeries.sh` uses a job array that reads the name of the unique IDs (UIDs) from the file `caseListTimeSeries`.